gvwilson/thirdbit/fiction/in-heck/index.md

 "They're taking her tomorrow," she said without preamble.
 The fur on her cheeks was matted with wiped-away tears.
-"Zeke Bear is running the produce wagon up to Half-Dome tomorrow, and Special Blazes said they could call a stage down from Sandy Bend to collect them there.
+"Crusher is hauling produce up to Half-a-Hat tomorrow, and Special Blazes said they could call a stage down from Sandy Bend to collect them there.
 Mama is trying to calm her down and get her packed at the same time."